Description

 Inheritance

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person inherits the variant from one affected parent.
-Rarely, the condition results from a new (de novo) variant in the gene.
-In these cases, there is no history of the disorder in the family.
+Rarely, the condition results from a new (de novo) variant in the gene that occur during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or in early embryonic development.
+These affected individuals have no history of the disorder in their family.
 Not all people who have a TTR gene variant will develop transthyretin amyloidosis.

 Other Names for This Condition